iBehave-CADRE/BNC-ifier/README.md

 ## References

 The BNC-ifier is used by the Laboratories of Sabine Krabbe (DZNE, Bonn), Tobias Rose (IEECR, Bonn), Tobias Ackels (IEECR, Bonn), Ilona Grunwald-Kadow (Institute for Physiology, Bonn) and many more to come...

+For any further questions please contact the [CADRE Team](https://ibehave.nrw/ibots-platform/cadre/)